aametwally/Halstead-Complexity-Measures/README.md

 build execute
 ```

-Then give the path of the unzipped PFAAT directory
+Then provide the program with the path of the unzipped PFAAT directory

 ## Running the tests

-There are couple of tests implemented in this program. to test the program using the JUnit tests:
+There are a couple of test cases implemented in this program.
+These test cases ensure that every method works as expected.
+You can test them using:
 ```
 gradle test
 ```